 Eleasha Gall knows a thing or two about transitioning dogs to apartment life.
-Gall, Director of Animal Behavior and Training at spcaLA, moved with Gunner, a Rottweiler and Monster, an Australian cattle dog, from a 35-acre farm in Pennsylvania to a 500-square-foot apartment in Long Beach, Calif.
+Gall, Director of Animal Behavior and Training at spcaLA, moved with Gunner, a Rottweiler, and Monster, an Australian cattle dog, from a 35-acre farm in Pennsylvania to a 500-square-foot apartment in Long Beach, California.

 Owners accustomed to simply letting dogs out into a fenced yard or acreage might quail at the thought of confining their rambunctious beasts to an unfamiliar small space.
 Will they bark at every noise, lunge at the neighbors, or become bored and depressed?

 Gall’s experience as a trainer paved the way for her successful move, but anyone willing to put in the work can take advantage of the advice of Gall and other experts.

 - Treat dispensing toys: “It’s probably the biggest and easiest thing that people can do,” Gall says.
 She always feeds her dogs from KONGs—freezing them makes the food last even longer.